Pandemic speed of COVID-19

 GGO is a radiological finding in CT consisting of a hazy opacity that does not obscure the underlying bronchial structures or pulmonary vessels.
 Pure GGOs are those with no solid components, whereas part-solid GGOs contain both GGO and a solid component.

 Crazy paving presence in GGOs and inter-and intra-lobular septal thickening.
-The superimposition of a linear pattern on GGO on CT images results in a pattern that is termed crazy-paving pattern, resembling the structure of irregularly shaped paving stones.
-The crazy-paving pattern is a frequent finding on thin-section computed tomography (HRCT), but also on multidetector computed tomography (MDCT).
+The superimposition of a linear pattern on GGO on CT images results in a pattern that is termed crazy-paving pattern, similar to the structure of paving stones.
+The crazy-paving pattern is a feature on thin-section computed tomography and multidetector computed tomography.

 Air space consolidation.